 Note: Be aware that the exchange rate for foreign currencies can fluctuate.
 Be prepared for costs to increase from five to ten percent each year.

 International students are eligible for a few merit-based CU-Boulder scholarships, but must submit official ACT or SAT scores as part of the application to be considered.
-Learn more about these scholarships and other funding resources >

 There are many funding opportunities outside of the university.
 The Office of Admissions has prepared a list of financial and scholarship resources that are open to international students.

+We do not accept the CollegeBoard International Student Financial Aid Application.
 U.S. Permanent Residents and Citizens, including those who live internationally, are eligible for U.S. financial aid and other CU-Boulder scholarships.
 Learn more >

 Athletic and Music Scholarships: Are occasionally available through the Department of Intercollegiate Athletics and the College of Music.
 They offer full or partial scholarships for very talented individuals.
 You can contact these offices directly: